saasquatch/saasquatch-docs/README.md

 [![Build Status](https://api.travis-ci.org/saasquatch/saasquatch-docs.png)](https://travis-ci.org/saasquatch/saasquatch-docs)

 We decided to make the [Referral SaaSquatch documentation](http://docs.referralsaasquatch.com/) site an open source project so that we could get help from all of the lovely people out there.
-Contributing is easy because the documentation is 99% plain HTML.
+Contributing is easy because the documentation is either vanilla HTML or Markdown.

 Contributing
 -------------

-The site is a simple [Play Framework 2.0](http://www.playframework.com/) application.
-The only gotcha is that the `@` character is a reserved character, so you need to use `@@` to escape it in any scala.html files.

-    play run

-To make sure that everything is good, run the tests.

-    sbt test
+The site is a simple [Metalsmith](http://www.metalsmith.io/) static site hosted on [Divshot](http://divshot.io).

+To contribute:

+ 1. Clone this repo
+ 2. Add or edit an article in the `src` folder
+ 3. Run `npm install` followed by `node app.js` to run locally and verify your changes
+ 4. Submit a pull request to the `staging` branch.

-When you're done with edits, just submit a pull request, and we'll roll it in once the [Travis CI build](https://travis-ci.org/saasquatch/saasquatch-docs) passes and someone finishes code review.
+We'll roll in changes once the [Travis CI build](https://travis-ci.org/saasquatch/saasquatch-docs) passes and someone finishes code review.

 Pre-Release Checklist
 -------------

- [_] Implement a 404 page.
-(Branch the Metalsmith-Serve plugin?
-Or change deploy to use Php/S3/etc?
+ [x] Implement a 404 page
- [_] Implement redirects for moved pages
+ [x] Implement redirects for moved pages

 Wishlist